 A Cheaper and Better Alternative to Stick-Built Homes

 As discussed above, traditional stick-built homes are both in short supply and are an expensive investment.
-Thankfully, modular homes are a cheap and easy way to avoid jumping through all the hoops of modern housing.
+Thankfully, modular homes are a more affordable and easier way to avoid jumping through all the hoops of site built housing.
 Modular homes are generally 10-15% cheaper than building the same floorplan in a Traditional Manner.
 This is because modular homes are built in a factory.
-There is no need for extra money to go towards things like construction waste clean-up.
+There is no need for extra money to go towards things like construction waste.
 On top of this, modular homes find ways to repurpose and reuse building materials cutting down on the problems posed by material shortages.

 In the Market for a New Home?